Welton Becket

 Welton David Becket (August 8, 1902 - January 16, 1969) was an American modern architect who designed many buildings in Los Angeles.

 Biography

 Becket was born in Seattle and graduated from the University of Washington program in Architecture in 1927 with a B.Arch. degree.

 He moved to Los Angeles in 1933 and formed a partnership with his University of Washington classmate Walter Wurdeman and Los Angeles architect Charles F. Plummer.
 Their first major commission was the Pan-Pacific Auditorium in 1935, which won them residential jobs from James Cagney, Robert Montgomery, and other film celebrities.
 Plummer died in 1939.

-Wurdeman and Becket, their company, designed Bullock's Pasadena (1944) and a couple of corporate headquarters.
+Their firm designed Bullock's Pasadena (1944) and several corporate headquarters.
 Wurdeman and Becket developed the concept of "total design," whereby their firm would be responsible for master planning, engineering, interiors, furniture, fixtures, landscaping, signage, and even (in the case of restaurants) menus, silverware, matchbooks, and napkins.